 Find a collection of precis/writings/musings here.

-Responding to: KAthrine McKittrick, Mel Y. Chen, Erin Manning, Jerry Zee, Fred Moten, and Fahima Ife.
+Responding to: Kathrine McKittrick, Mel Y. Chen, Erin Manning, Jerry Zee, Fred Moten, and Fahima Ife.